All posts

 The Cost of Separate Systems

-More importantly, every separate system adds operational overhead:
+More importantly, separate systems add operational overhead:

 • Two admin panels to learn and navigate